keber/vultr_deployment/README.md

 1. Creates an Ubuntu 22.04 Server in Vultr using Vultr API Key
 2. Configures the system using ansible, including
     * apt update and upgrade
-    * configure passwordless suo ansible user for remote access with ssh key
+    * configure passwordless sudo ansible user for remote access with ssh key
     * installs easy engine
     * creates a site with ssl wildcard
     * validates the ssl using cloudflare DNS